 Kumar Prashant, Druckman Angela, Gallagher John, Gatersleben Birgitta, Allison Sarah, Eisenman Theodore S., Hoang Uy, Hama Sarkawt, Tiwari Arvind, Sharma Ashish, Abhijith K V, Adlakha Deepti, McNabola Aonghus, Astell-Burt Thomas, Feng Xiaoqi, Skeldon Anne, de Lusignan Simon, Morawska Lidia (2019)The Nexus between Air Pollution, Green Infrastructure and Human Health, In: Environment International133 A105181

 Cities are constantly evolving and so are the living conditions within and between them.
 Rapid urbanization and the ever-growing need for housing have turned large areas of many cities into concrete landscapes that lack greenery.
 Green infrastructure can support human health, provide socio-economic and environmental benefits, and bring color to an otherwise grey urban landscape.
 Sometimes, benefits come with downsides in relation to its impact on air quality and human health, requiring suitable data and guidelines to implement effective greening strategies.
 Air pollution and human health, as well as green infrastructure and human health, are often studied together.
 Linking green infrastructure with air quality and human health together is a unique aspect of this article.
 A holistic understanding of these links is key to enabling policymakers and urban planners to make informed decisions.
 By critically evaluating the link between green infrastructure and human health via air pollution mitigation, we also discuss if our existing understanding of such interventions is enabling their uptake in practice.
 Both the natural science and epidemiology approach the topic of green infrastructure and human health very differently.
 The pathways linking health benefits to pollution reduction by urban vegetation remain unclear and that the mode of green infrastructure deployment is critical to avoid unintended consequences.
 Strategic deployment of green infrastructure may reduce downwind pollution exposure.
 However, the development of bespoke design guidelines is vital to promote and optimize greening benefits and measuring green infrastructure’s socio-economic and health benefits are key for their uptake.
 Greening cities to mitigate pollution effects is on the rise and these needs to be matched by scientific evidence and appropriate guidelines.
 We conclude that urban vegetation can facilitate broad health benefits, but there is little empirical evidence linking these benefits to air pollution reduction by urban vegetation, and appreciable efforts are needed to establish the underlying policies, design and engineering guidelines governing its deployment.

 Green infrastructure (GI) can reduce air pollutant concentrations via coupled effects of surface deposition and aerodynamic dispersion, yet their magnitudes and relative effectiveness in reducing pollutant concentration are less studied at the urban scale.
 Here, we develop and apply an integrated GI assessment approach to simulate the individual effects of GI along with their combined impact on pollutant concentration reduction under eight GI scenarios.
 These include current for year 2015 (2015-Base); business-as-usual for year 2039 (2039-BAU); three alternative future scenarios with maximum possible coniferous (2039-Max-Con), deciduous (2039-Max-Dec) trees, and grassland (2039-Max-Grl) over the available land; and another three alternative future scenarios by considering coniferous (2039-NR-Con), deciduous (2039-NR-Dec) trees, and grassland (2039-NR-Grl) around traffic lanes.
 A typical UK town, Guildford, is chosen as study area where we estimated current and future traffic emissions (NOx, PM10 and PM2.5), annual deposited amount and pollutants concentration reductions and percentage shared by dispersion and deposition effect in concentration reduction under above scenarios.
-The annual pollutant deposition was found to vary from 0.27-2.77 t.yr?1.km?2 for NOx, 0.46-1.03 t.yr?1.km?2 for PM10 and 0.08-0.23 t.yr?1.km?2 for PM2.5, depending on the percentage share of GI type and traffic emissions.
+The annual pollutant deposition was found to vary from 0.27-2.77 t.yr–1.km–2 for NOx, 0.46-1.03 t.yr–1.km–2 for PM10 and 0.08-0.23 t.yr–1.km–2 for PM2.5, depending on the percentage share of GI type and traffic emissions.
 The 2039-Max-Dec showed the aerodynamic effect of GI can reduce the annual pollutant concentration levels up to ~10% in NOx, ~1% in PM10 and ~0.8% in PM2.5.
 Furthermore, the total reductions can be achieved, via GI’s coupled effects of surface deposition and aerodynamic dispersion, up to ~35% in NOx, ~21% in PM10 and ~8% in PM2.5 with ~75% GI cover in modelled domain under 2015-Base scenario.
 Coniferous trees (2039-Max-Con) were found to promote enhanced turbulence flow and offer more surface for deposition.
 Moreover, planting coniferous trees near traffic lanes (2039-NR-Con) was found to be a more effective solution to reduce annual pollutant concentration.

-Kumar Prashant, Hama Sarkawt, Omidvarborna Hamid, Sharma Ashish, Sahani Jeetendra, Abhijith K.V, Debele Sisay E., Zavala-Reyes Juan C., Barwise Yendle, Tiwari Arvind Temporary reduction in fine particulate matter due to ?anthropogenic emissions switch-off’ during COVID-19 lockdown in Indian cities,Sustainable Cities and Society102382
+Kumar Prashant, Hama Sarkawt, Omidvarborna Hamid, Sharma Ashish, Sahani Jeetendra, Abhijith K.V, Debele Sisay E., Zavala-Reyes Juan C., Barwise Yendle, Tiwari Arvind Temporary reduction in fine particulate matter due to ‘anthropogenic emissions switch-off’ during COVID-19 lockdown in Indian cities, In: Sustainable Cities and Society102382

 The COVID-19 pandemic elicited a global response to limit associated mortality, with social distancing and lockdowns being imposed.
 In India, human activities were restricted from late March 2020.
-This ?anthropogenic emissions switch-off’ presented an opportunity to investigate impacts of COVID-19 mitigation measures on ambient air quality in five Indian cities (Chennai, Delhi, Hyderabad, Kolkata, and Mumbai), using in-situ measurements from 2015 to 2020.
+This ‘anthropogenic emissions switch-off’ presented an opportunity to investigate impacts of COVID-19 mitigation measures on ambient air quality in five Indian cities (Chennai, Delhi, Hyderabad, Kolkata, and Mumbai), using in-situ measurements from 2015 to 2020.
 For each year, we isolated, analysed and compared fine particulate matter (PM2.5) concentration data from 25 March to 11 May, to elucidate the effects of the lockdown.
 Like other global cities, we observed substantial reductions in PM2.5 concentrations, from 19 to 43% (Chennai), 41–53 % (Delhi), 26–54 % (Hyderabad), 24–36 % (Kolkata), and 10–39 % (Mumbai).
 Generally, cities with larger traffic volumes showed greater reductions.
 Aerosol loading decreased by 29 % (Chennai), 11 % (Delhi), 4% (Kolkata), and 1% (Mumbai) against 2019 data.
 Health and related economic impact assessments indicated 630 prevented premature deaths during lockdown across all five cities, valued at 0.69 billion USD.
 Improvements in air quality may be considered a temporary lockdown benefit as revitalising the economy could reverse this trend.
 Regulatory bodies must closely monitor air quality levels, which currently offer a baseline for future mitigation plans.